United Natural Foods, Inc. (UNFI) CEO Steven Spinner on Q1 2021 Results - Earnings Call Transcript

 On today's call, I'll provide a bit more context for our fiscal 2021 first quarter performance and discuss the key trends in our business.
 I will also highlight drivers that differentiate UNFI and give us confidence in our long-term growth.
 As you saw in this morning's press release, total sales for the quarter increased 6% or $375 million compared to last year's first quarter.

-To put this growth into perspective, consider the three-month period ended October 30, syndicated food sales as reported by Nielsen, increased 8.9%.
+To put this growth into perspective, consider the three-month period ended October 30.
+Syndicated food sales as reported by Nielsen, increased 8.9%.
 This syndicated sales growth includes roughly 300 basis points difference between retail and wholesale inflation.

 The syndicated data also excludes the foodservice channel, which represents a nearly 100 basis point headwind to UNFI's total company first quarter sales growth.
-Considering the impacts of retail inflation in those channels negatively impacted by COVID, we believe our 6% sales growth is outperforming the market and driving share growth for UNFI.
+Considering the impacts of retail inflation and those channels negatively impacted by COVID, we believe our 6% sales growth is outperforming the market and driving share growth for UNFI.

 Sales to our top 100 customers representing nearly 70% of total net sales were up approximately 10.5%.
-We believe our strong sales performance is being driven in large part by our long-term strategies we have discussed during previous calls, as well as favorable consumer trends in specific channels.
-Namely cross-selling efforts yielded an additional $60 million in incremental sales for the quarter.
+We believe our strong sales performance is being driven in large part by our long-term strategies we have discussed during previous calls as well as favorable consumer trends in specific channels.
+Namely cross-selling efforts yielded an additional $60 million in incremental sales in the quarter.
 As we've discussed, previous cross-selling efforts consisted largely of many small wins with new item introductions.

 In fiscal '21, we're beginning to realize larger wins as customers begin to aggregate more purchases with UNFI.
 We continue to believe that increasing share of wallet with our current customer base of nearly 15,000 is unique and very large growth opportunity for UNFI.

-This includes selling more natural product to conventional operators and vice versa, expanding professional services and increasing the penetration of private brands and fresh categories.
+This includes selling more natural product to conventional operators and vice versa, expanding professional services, and increasing the penetration of private brands and fresh categories.
 We estimate UNFI has a $140 billion addressable market, including $38 billion from incremental revenues from cross-selling to our existing customer base.

 The second driver of the Q1 results is new business.
 During the past 10 months, the grocery supply chain was stressed and UNFI displayed consistent performance through our safety protocols, aggressive hiring and leveraging our scale to procure high demand products.
 This performance was recognized by the marketplace and has allowed our new business pipeline to expand, including the contract with Key Food that Steve spoke about earlier.